Evshved/xcom/README.md

 ## Architecture

 Entry point of the project is `parser.rb` script.
 It checks if there is enough passed argument in terminal.
-Then, it use `FileReader` class to create a file handle refer to passed argument.
-Finally, an instance of `LogAnalyzer` is created with running `analyze` instance method of it.
+Then, it uses `FileReader` class to create a file handler refer to passed argument.
+Finally, an instance of `LogAnalyzer` is created with reader and `Parser` and `analyze` method is called on it.

 In order to fulfill its task, `LogAnalyzer` does the following steps:

-* Read log file and passes lines to `LinesFormatter`
+* Read log file with received reader and pass lines to `LinesFormatter`
 * Send line_formatter with lines inside to different analyzers
-* Each analyzer return array of objects with
+* Each analyzer returns array of objects with analyzed data prepared to be printed
-* Present stored data in the output

-These behaviours which are implemented in `FileReader`, `Store` and `Printer` class respectively, injected into `LogFileAnalyzer` class as dependencies in instance initialization.

-Utilizing this architecture helps in exchanging each dependency class with another one which can present the same behaviour but in another manner.
-For instance, an alternative file reader class could deal with another format of log file while it fits in the same architecture.
+* Each array is passed to Printer, where it's finally printed

+This architecture is easy to extend because if once it's needed to add another type of analyzer, it will be needed to just add a new class with new formulas inside.
+Introduced models for analysis results (`PageView`, `Transition`) which know how to be printed, help eliminate dependency between printer and data it prints.
+Injection of dependencies to `Printer` and `FileReader` at the upper architecture level helps to achieve easy extention for other file and output formats.

 ## To Do

 The project has room for improvement:

 * Add usage document to `./parser.rb` command.
-* Parsing terminal argument utilizing a third party gem like `optparse` will improve robustness with more capabilities.
-* Improve efficiency of `Store` with cache mechanism.
+* Add `--help` command.
+* In case it will be needed to process bigger sets of data, parallel processing might be implementd.
-* Provide an option for the terminal command to switch between total and unique visits stat.
+* Provide an option for the terminal command to select needed analyzer.
+In this case we can move Analyzers injections to upper architecture level.
-* Add more custom exception class with more detail to catch possible exception while working with files.
 * Encapsulate solution in a Gem.